Dhivyavelusamy123/Dhivyavelusamy123/README.md

 - 👋 Hi, I’m @Dhivyavelusamy123
 - 👀 I’m interested in ...
 Machine learning
 - 🌱 I’m currently learning ...
-Java
+Java, Html, CSS, Javascript and SQL
 - 💞️ I’m looking to collaborate on ...
 JAVA full Stack developer
 - 📫 How to reach me ...